-Top-tip: Slower attack times will allow the reverb to bloom for an instant before swooping down in level.
+Pro-tip: Slower attack times will allow the reverb to bloom for an instant before swooping down in level.
 Fast release times will allow the reverb to return to its usual level more quickly.
-I definitely recommend tuning these two parameters so that the verb ducks/swells in a musical fashion.
+I definitely recommend tuning these two parameters so that the reverb ducks/swells in a musical fashion.

 Feel free to go beyond the kick drum—try sidechaining to the snare, or even the hi-hat if you want something extreme.
 There are lots of creative sidechain compression techniques.
 If you want to go absolutely crazy-go-nuts, create a sparse rhythmic pattern with any drum sound (maybe in ¼-note triplets), disable the drum track’s output, and key the reverb’s compressor to this ghost of a rhythm for another interesting effect.